-Currently I am in the process of starting a small company called Mind Brain Insights.
+Currently I am in the process of starting a consulting company called Mind Brain Insights.
 It’s based on a new way to define the mind, and corresponding brain, called the MA Method.
 My current focus is on applying the method to enhance the design, signal processing, training, testing and use of motor neuroprosthetics.

 How I got here begins 13 years ago when I became intrigued by the brain and its relationship to consciousness.
 What exactly is the (conscious and unconscious) mind?
 How does it connect to the brain?
 Beginning with Eye and Brain by David Hubel, I read a number of fascinating books.
 I also discovered a wealth of useful information online.
 My curiosity and passion grew.

 Also, my lifestyle fit my new passion.
 I was in between jobs and taking care of twin newborns.
 During these late nights I had the chance to read and ponder various concepts in depth.
 I became more and more fascinated by the quest to understand the mind and how it connects to the brain.

 I was lucky enough to find the right path toward the answer.
 Gradually, while “standing on the shoulders of giants,” my unique view of the system broadened and deepened.
 I then began to share my ideas with brain scientists.
 Their response was a surprise: disinterest and (in my view) premature dismissal.
 Much of this was my responsibility since the theory wasn’t complete, and I didn’t communicate it very well.
 Also, new ideas in science are historically difficult to understand, let alone evaluate.
 (For reasons why see FAQ)

 Despite this setback I was more confident than ever the basic idea was correct.
 Having looked at the problem from dozens of angles I could not see how the system could work any other way.
 I had no intention of giving up.